stuartellis/stuartellis-site-hugo/content/articles/fedora-workstation-setup.md

 # Containers and Virtual Machines

-## Managing Virtual Machines

-Fedora Workstation installs [GNOME Boxes](https://wiki.gnome.org/Apps/Boxes) by default, to enable you to create and manage virtual machines.
-GNOME Boxes provides a graphical interface for the standard KVM and QEMU software.
-You can also use these directly on the command-line.

-## Podman for Containers
+## Using Podman for Containers

 Use [Podman](https://podman.io/) to work with containers on Fedora.
-Podman is a command-line tool that does not run a background service, or require root privileges, so it is more robust and secure than [Docker](https://www.docker.com/).
+Podman is a command-line tool that is designed to be more robust and secure than [Docker](https://www.docker.com/).
+Unlike Docker, Podman does not run a background service, or require root privileges.

 Podman accepts the same syntax as the _docker_ command-line tool, and will read Dockerfiles.
 Both Docker and Podman use the OCI image format, so that images created either product will work with the other.
 By default, Podman will check the Docker public registry for container images, as well as [Quay](https://quay.io/) registries.